- Back is bluish-green, fading to silvery sides and belly

-- Front of dorsal fin is black
+- Bluish-black blotch on front of first dorsal fin

 State Record: 12 lb, caught near Ft.
 Pierce

 Spanish mackerel are aggressive feeders that will strike a wide variety of natural and artificial baits, so they can be very easy to catch.
 Many anglers identify the location of Spanish mackerel by trolling or watching for birds diving on schools of baitfish, which often indicates that mackerel are forcing the bait to the surface.
 Angling techniques include trolling or casting with small shiny spoons, dusters or jigs.
 Light spinning or bait-casting tackle with 10 to 15 pound monofilament line is adequate; however, 30 to 60 pound monofilament leader is required due to the mackerel’s razor sharp teeth.